Mikoyan MiG-29K: India

 In December 2018 when addressing the press on the eve of Navy Day CNS Admiral Lanba noted regarding the MiG-29K, "there is no issue on supplies of spare parts from Russia at the moment...
 The MiG-29K fleet has been performing well now."
 The Indian Navy plans to deploy the MiG-29K onboard its first domestically built carrier, INS Vikrant, and will acquire further combat jets with updated capabilities for this purpose.
 Indian Navy Chief Admiral Sunil Lanba announced that issues related to maintenance and availability of spare parts for the MiG-29K fleet, which had previously undermined their readiness, had been resolved.
 On 26 May 2023, a MiG-29K successfully landed on during night sea trials of the ship.

-During the 2025 India–Pakistan conflict, 15 MiG-29Ks were also stationed on the INS Vikrant-led Carrier Battle Group deployed in the Arabian Sea.

 The Indian Navy has reportedly had multiple Radar failures with the Zhuk-ME radar used on both the MiG-29K/KUB with its serviceability dropping to around 60-hours before becoming defective.
 This was also confirmed by leaked documents released by Black Mirror Hackers, a Ukrainian hacking group.
+The Indian Navy cancelled OEM warranties on the Russian inability to deliver spares and proceeded with indigenous replacement of components, resulting in increased availability rates.
+The Indian Air Force's Base repair Depot in Nasik also upgraded the MiG-29K fleet and conducted overhauls for the Ejection seats in 2026.

+During the 2025 India–Pakistan conflict, 15 MiG-29Ks were also stationed on the INS Vikrant-led Carrier Battle Group deployed in the Arabian Sea.